SceneGate/Yarhl/docs/articles/Mastering-Yarhl.md

 Every game contains many files, which have a specific formats.
 For example files with extension `.nclr` are a palettes, or `.aar` are a package files.
 Yarhl helps you to code type as you were actually coding a game format.

-To implement a file format, you just need to create a new class that inherits from the [`Format`](xref:Yarhl.FileFormat.Format) class.
+To implement a file format, you just need to create a new class that implements the (empty) [`IFormat`](xref:Yarhl.FileFormat.IFormat) interface.
 In this class you just need to add the fields of your format.
 In more programming terms, your format it's just a data model.

 Let's go for a quick example!
 Take a look into the following bytes from a file that seems to have text from a game menu: